rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

 We have now a full working test pipeline, we can go on now and test DOM stuff.

-## Part III - Ensure everything is working and testable for web components
+# Part II - Ensure everything is working and testable for web components

 This is the part where we’re finishing our setup and ensure we can manipulate the dom, create web components and be able to test them

 ## First Test with the DOM
 This is an important part, in order to be able to test and work with web components we need to simulate the way of working of a page in a browser (or test within a real environment like a browser).

 In order to work (and learn) with baby steps, we’ll make the following steps:

 * write a test that look for the web component `rc-agile-voting`
 * create a minimal html content within our `index.html`file  with our web component (as the web component do not exist yet, it will be considered as a `HTMLUnknownElement` but still valid enough for testing)
 * load the html content in our test file and inject it in current test document (it works thanks to the JSDOM used by Jest)